St Ignatius College, Enfield: Spiritual development

-The opportunity for pupils regularly to take part in retreats, devised and directed according to their stage at the school, is an essential part of the Jesuit educational ideal.
+There are opportunities for pupils regularly to take part in retreats, devised and directed according to their stage at the school, is an essential part of the Jesuit educational ideal.
 A retreat is a time when, away from their usual environments of home and school, the pupils can reflect on their lives and on their relationships with others and with God.
-The college offers a sequential programme of retreats, carefully structured in content and style to address the perennial and changing needs of the pupils as they move through the school.
-Members of Years 7, 9 and 11 have retreat days each year and these take place in the Pastoral Centre, a detached property which stands on the college site.
-Residential retreats are organised for members of the upper years, Year 10 and the Sixth Form.
-A variety of centres and formats are used.
-Recently, these retreats have been held at St John's Beaumont, a Jesuit youth centre in Hampstead, and at the De La Salle centre at Kintbury.
+Retreat days take place each year in the Pastoral Centre or outside of the college, for example in the St Cassian's Centre at Kintbury.